etherblood/Mines/README.md

-Attempt at implementing an AI for minesweeper using monte carlo treesearch
+Failed attempt at implementing an AI for minesweeper using monte carlo treesearch.